Sean-Hughes/DF-Impression-Formation--Video-and-Audio-/README.md

 ## To do

-### Data processing
+### Data processing (prereg 1-6)

-"A fourth score from the news task will be *truth discernment* - that is, the extent to which individuals distinguish between true and false content in their judgments (Pennycook & Rand, 2019b).
+- "A fourth score from the news task will be *truth discernment* - that is, the extent to which individuals distinguish between true and false content in their judgments (Pennycook & Rand, 2019b).
 Discernment is defined as the difference in accuracy judgments (or sharing intentions) between true and false headlines.
 For example, an individual who shared 9 out of 15 true headlines and 12 out of 15 false headlines would have a discernment level of −.2 (i.e., .6 – .8), whereas an individual who shared 9 out of 15 true headlines and 3 out of 15 false headlines would have a discernment level of .4 (i.e., .6 – .2).
 Thus, a higher discernment score indicates a higher sensitivity to truth relative to falsity."

-Would it be possible to add this in?
+  ​	- Would it be possible to add this in?

-> Ian: Working on this - need to add to both processing and analyses maybe?

-ensure that deepfaking_detection_open_recoded == TRUE means the response was "deepfake" as opposed to "correctly calssified".

 ### Analyses

-#### Check correspondence with preregistrations [sean]

-We also said we would run the following analyses:
+#### Prereg 1-6

 - One sample t-tests that compare the self-reported evaluations from zero, one for the people exposed to positive content and another for the people exposed to negative content, for each experiment (i.e., NOT the rescored versions but the raw versions for each condition).